parallelvirtualcluster/pvc/docs/architecture/cluster.md

 The Ceph system is laid out similar to the other daemons.
 The Ceph Monitor and Manager functions are delegated to the Coordinators over the storage network, with all nodes connecting to these hosts to obtain the CRUSH maps and select OSD disks.
 OSDs are then distributed on all hosts, including non-coordinator hypervisors, and communicate with clients and each other over the storage network.

 PVC Ceph pools make use of the replication mechanism of Ceph to store multiple copies of each object, thus ensuring that data is always available even when a host is unavailable.
-Note that, mostly for performance reasons related to rewrites and random I/O, erasure coding is *not* supported in PVC.
+Only "replica"-based Ceph redundancy is supported by PVC; erasure coded pools are not supported due to major performance impacts related to rewrites and random I/O.

 The default replication level for a new pool is `copies=3, mincopies=2`.
 This will store 3 copies of each object, with a host-level failure domain, and will allow I/O as long as 2 copies are available.
 Thus, in a cluster of any size, all data is fully available even if a single host becomes unavailable.
 It will however use 3x the space for each piece of data stored, which must be considered when sizing the disk space for the cluster: a pool in this configuration, running on 3 nodes each with a single 400GB disk, will effectively have 400GB of total space available for use.
 Additionally, new disks must be added in groups of 3 spread across the nodes in order to be able to take advantage of the additional space, since each write will require creating 3 copies across each of the 3 hosts.